 Fiona’s consultancy practice includes conflict management strategy and the implementation of effective mediation for organisations.
 She is very experienced in creating positive employment frameworks, mediation and conflict resolution policies and processes, and in helping organisations and their stakeholders use mediation and collaborative skills at all levels.

-Fiona works comfortably in all cultures, with her professional background as a global board-level Group Human Resources Director of Cable and Wireless Plc, from 1991 to 1996 and for ICL (International Computers) Plc from 1997-2001.
+Fiona works comfortably in all cultures, with her professional background as a global board-level Group Human Resources Director of Cable and Wireless Plc, from 1991 to 1996, and for ICL (International Computers) Plc from 1997-2002.
 Fiona’s – multinational work, particularly in Hong Kong, Australia, US, the West Indies, Japan, and across Europe, gave her hands-on experience of dynamic change, and complex strategic transactions in the IT and Telecommunications industries.
-More recently Fiona has undertaken leadership development work in Scandinavia and facilitated her Harvard Advanced Management Programme Reunion – a group of top-level multinational managers

-Fiona was the first Personnel Director of Mercury Communications Limited during its dramatic period of growth from 1984 to 1991, and for her contribution to this, she won the European Woman of Achievement award.
-Her early career was in the NHS, as Personnel Director at the Hospitals for Sick Children, Great Ormond Street and Towers Hamlets Health District.
-She retained her NHS interests as a Non-Executive Director and mediates regularly in this sector.
+Fiona was the first Personnel Director of Mercury Communications Limited during its dramatic period of growth from 1984 to 1991, and for her contribution she won the European Woman of Achievement award.
+Her early career was in the NHS, as Personnel Director at the Hospitals for Sick Children, Great Ormond Street and Towers Hamlets Health District and she subsequently became a Non-Executive Director of an NHS Trust.

-Fiona is currently an Associate Faculty member of Reading University and Mannaz (Danish Leadership Institute).
-An Honours graduate of York University, she is also a Fellow of the Chartered Institute of Personnel and Development, an alumna of the Harvard Advanced Management programme, a Fellow of the RSA, School Governor and Ofsted adjudicator.
+An Honours graduate of York University, Fiona is also a Fellow of the Chartered Institute of Personnel and Development, an alumna of the Harvard Advanced Management programme, an ACAS arbitrator, a Henley Business School qualified executive Coach, a Fellow of the RSA, and a Trustee of the John Constable Educational Trust.